 Accelerating Research on Consciousness

-Using a variety of funding, networking and outreach mechanisms, we will support targeted scientific experiments to empirically investigate scientific theories of consciousness.
+Using a variety of funding, networking and outreach mechanisms, we will support targeted scientific experiments to investigate different theories of consciousness.

 Consciousness is a foundational concept for many big questions, but one which has been plagued with practical and conceptual challenges.
 Most scholars agree that we need our brains to be conscious – but there is no comprehensive explanation for, much less agreement on, how the brain gives rise to consciousness.
 As is the nature of science, eminent scholars across disciplines can look at the same data and draw different conclusions about consciousness – what it is and how it arises.